Protect your data, and prevent corporate espionage

 Spyware

 Governments and criminals often use spyware for digital eavesdropping.
 Spyware is software that lets them turn the microphone of your phone, laptop, or tablet on and off without you noticing a thing.
 It also allows eavesdroppers to read your messages.
 The 'Pegasus' spyware, which was used to eavesdrop (in Dutch) on the Spanish prime minister, has been found on thousands of phones since 2019.
-Intelligence services from Saudi Arabia and Kazakhstan, for example, eavesdropped on conversations journalists and lawyers.
+Not only politicians are targeted but also, for example, journalists, activists, and lawyers.

 Reputational damage